 Jaynie Gillman Crimmins, a Brooklyn based artist, is interested in creating alternative narratives from quotidian materials.
-Working with the promotional mailings she receives, most of which are difficult to recycle because the inks have high concentrations of heavy metals, she reconfigures the ordinary and overlooked aspects of our daily existence, her intimate pieces use an economy of means and restraint of process, inspired and influenced by Ruth Asawa’s practice and work and her grandmother’s rag rugs.
+Working with the promotional mailings she receives, most of which are difficult to recycle because the inks have high concentrations of heavy metals, she reconfigures the ordinary and overlooked aspects of our daily existence.
+Her intimate pieces use an economy of means and restraint of process, inspired and influenced by Ruth Asawa’s practice and work and her grandmother’s rag rugs.